TITLE:Career Services and Community Education Program Coordinator

-- Develop a cost effective schedule of personal enrichment, professional development, and community events.
+- Develop, implement, and manage a cost effective schedule of trips and experiences.

-- Coordinate with the SVCC marketing department in development of campaigns for the community education schedule, flyers, brochures, publications for special programming, etc.
+- Coordinate with the SVCC Marketing department in development of campaigns for program courses/events, flyers, brochures, and publications for special programming, etc.

-- Prepare pertinent reports and submit to the supervisor.
+- Prepare pertinent reports and submit to supervisor.